 The BBP Program Administrator will ensure that required medical records are confidentially maintained for the duration of employment plus 30 years.
-To ensure confidentiality, RMEHS has contracted Washington Occupational Health Associates (WOHA) to provide medical consultation and record storage for employees recognized by RMEHS as having an occupational need for such services.
-According to contract, these records will not be destroyed without prior approval from AU.
+To ensure confidentiality, RMEHS has contracted Occupational Health Consultants (OHC) to provide medical consultation and record storage for employees recognized by RMEHS as having an occupational need for such services.
+According to the contract, these records will not be destroyed without prior approval from AU.

-Employee medical records will be provided from WOHA to the employee or the employee's representative (with written authorization of the employee) within 15 working days upon initial request.
+Employee medical records will be provided from OHC to the employee or the employee's representative (with written authorization of the employee) within 15 working days upon initial request.
 Such requests should be submitted to the BBP Program Administrator for processing.